richgel999/ufo_data/bin/anon_pdf.md

 *   [https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.627.8550&rep=rep1&type=](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.627.8550&rep=rep1&type=)
 *   [https://www.trumanlibrary.gov/photograph-records/97-1869](https://www.trumanlibrary.gov/photograph-records/97-1869)

 **(PUBLIC DOMAIN)** - 1956 — Testimony of USAF Gen. Bernard Schriever states when he was with the Development Planning Office, he worked very closely with the Technical Intelligence Office at Wright Field (which became the Foreign Technology Division).
-Schriever states Project West Wing was set up on the “West Coast” funded through the technical intelligence operation out of Wright Field, staffed with people from Ramo-Wooldridge.
+Schriever states **Project West Wing** was set up on the “West Coast” funded through the technical intelligence operation out of Wright Field, staffed with people from Ramo-Wooldridge.
 West Wing analyzed foreign intelligence from the Soviet Union and foreign technology from the Soviet Union.

 *   [https://www.si.edu/media/NASM/NASM-NASM_AudioIt-000003014DOCS.pdf](https://www.si.edu/media/NASM/NASM-NASM_AudioIt-000003014DOCS.pdf)

->**_Note_**: FTD swept up UAP information in its Project Moon Dust, and personnel from Ramo-Wooldridge later joined TRW and after that Aerospace Corp.
+>**_Note_**: FTD swept up UAP information in its **Project Moon Dust**, and personnel from Ramo-Wooldridge later joined TRW and after that Aerospace Corp.
 Aerospace spun out of
 >TRW’s Space Technologies Laboratories in 1960 and took West Wing with it.
 TRW also has alleged linkages to UAP crash recoveries (see Richard Dolan’s claims), while Aerospace Corp has linkages as well (see Ross Coulthart’s claims).

 **(PUBLIC DOMAIN)** - 24 January 1956 — Wright-Patterson AFB monitored a reported “landing” of a flying saucer in the Kataghan province of Afghanistan.
 USAF attempted an overflight for aerial view, search and confirmation of info, and to determine if Afghanistan authorities were hauling the recovered craft to Kabul.
 Neither USAF ATIC nor Battelle amended their conclusion that a lack of physical evidence meant UAP were not advanced craft, and CIA OSI did not update their conclusions.
 Subsequent Congressional inquiries in the 1960s relied on conclusions that were out of date and continued to not include physical debris.